Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Introduction

 Theorem \ref{thm:gthm} as stated is Wang's, it can be found in \cite{WangQ1}.
 Wang was building on the work of \cite{BHSII}.
-The primary contribution of Wang to Theorem \ref{thm:gthm} was to give the sharp constants on the size of the measure (which translate into the integral bounds on the $Q$-curvature), showing that the negative part need only be finite, and with the Dirac measure identifying the end point for the signed mass.
-Given the Euclidean developments, and our comments in Section \ref{subsec:out} above, it is tempting to conjecture that Theorem \ref{thm:mainint} is true for all quasilogarithmic potentials with admissible $\mu$ such that $\|\mu\|<\infty$, and $\mu(\mH) < 2$.
+The primary contribution of Wang to Theorem \ref{thm:gthm} was to give the sharp constants on the size of the measure (which translate into the integral bounds on the $Q$-curvature).
+Wang showed that the negative part of the measure (the negative variation) need only be finite and that the Dirac measure (on $\mR^4$) identifies the end point for the signed mass.
+Given these developments and our comments in Section \ref{subsec:out} above, it is tempting to conjecture that Theorem \ref{thm:mainint} is true for all quasilogarithmic potentials with $\mu \in \cM$ such that $\|\mu\|<\infty$ and $\mu(\mH) < 2$.